eholguin1/cse15l-lab-reports/LABREPORT5.md

 echo ""
 ```

-  * No changes to the other files as they were kept the same
 * Full Command Lines, you ran to trigger the bug
   * `bash grade.sh https://github.com/ucsd-cse15l-s23/list-examples-duplicates`
 * Description of what to edit to fix the bug